gscalzo/gscalzo.github.io/content/blog/devfest-bletchley-park-national-museum-of-computing.md

 <img src="/images/blog/devfest-bletchley/daniel.jpeg" alt="Museum volunteer explaining Colossus and Tunny" class="img-frame" />

-During lunch, a museum volunteer, Daniel, gave a fantastic demo that brought Bletchley Park’s codebreaking history to life.
-We saw the rebuilt Colossus computer running and heard how it was used to help decipher the German High Command’s Lorenz cipher (nicknamed “Tunny”), a far more complex teleprinter cipher than Enigma.
-Before Colossus, the team experimented with electromechanical “Heath Robinson” machines; Colossus, packed with thousands of vacuum tubes, replaced the fragile mechanics with high‑speed electronic logic and paper‑tape input, dramatically accelerating the statistical attacks needed to recover Lorenz keys.
-Standing in front of a working Colossus while discussing modern AI was a surreal full‑circle moment.
+During lunch, a museum volunteer named Daniel demonstrated the rebuilt Colossus computer.
+He explained how the original helped decipher the German High Command’s Lorenz cipher, nicknamed “Tunny”, a teleprinter cipher more complex than Enigma.

+Before Colossus, the team experimented with electromechanical “Heath Robinson” machines.
+Colossus replaced the fragile mechanics with thousands of vacuum tubes, electronic logic and paper-tape input, making the statistical attacks used to recover Lorenz keys much faster.
+Later that afternoon we went back to discussing modern AI, with the working reconstruction still nearby.

 ## Ethics of AI - What can we learn from Asimov's Three Laws of Robotics?

 <img src="/images/blog/devfest-bletchley/patty.jpeg" alt="Patty O’Callaghan on stage" class="img-frame" />

 I caught the second half of [Patty O’Callaghan](https://www.linkedin.com/in/patty-ocallaghan/)'s talk on responsible AI.
-It connected Asimov’s Three Laws to today’s AI ethics and regulation, and included an interactive poll with real‑world scenarios.
-A timely reminder that capability advances should be paired with safety, transparency, and accountability.
+She connected Asimov’s Three Laws to current AI ethics and regulation, then used an interactive poll to test the ideas against real-world scenarios.

 ## Eat smarter - Building an AI-powered meal planner with Firebase

 <img src="/images/blog/devfest-bletchley/peter.jpeg" alt="Peter Friese presenting" class="img-frame" />

-[Peter Friese](https://www.linkedin.com/in/peterfriese/) delivered a technical, fast‑paced session on wiring GenAI into an iOS app using Firebase and Genkit.
-The takeaways:
+[Peter Friese](https://www.linkedin.com/in/peterfriese/) showed how to wire GenAI into an iOS app using Firebase and Genkit:

 - Use Genkit flows to encapsulate prompts, tools, and safety in server‑side logic.
 - Expose clean APIs from Firebase to the iOS client for predictable, testable integrations.